 How to change the value of a PHP setting?

-After you make the necessary changes press the Save button and the changes will be saved.
+Once you make the necessary changes click on the Save button.

-The Apply changes to all sub-directories? check will allow you to add the changes to the current folder and all associated subdirectories recursively.
+The checkbox next to Apply changes to all subdirectories? will allow you to add the changes to the current folder and all associated subdirectories recursively.
 This is particularly useful in case you wish to apply these changes for whole account instead of only one directory.

-Alternatively, you can manually apply custom PHP settings on a per-folder basis using a local php.ini file.
+You can apply custom PHP settings on a per-folder basis using a php.ini file.

 register_globals = off